mcaceresb/stata-gtools/README.md

     Memory:    220GiB
     Swap:      298GiB

-Alternatively, I made Stata/IC benchmarks available (since I only have IC on my personal computer).
-See `./src/test/bench_ic.log`; the speed gains in IC are, naturally, markedly higher than those below.
+using the multi-threaded version of `gcollapse` (which I though was fitting for Stata/MP).
+Alternatively, I made Stata/IC benchmarks available (since I only have IC on my personal computer) using the single-threaded version of `gcollapse`.
+See `./src/test/bench_ic.log`;
+the speed gains in IC are markedly higher than those below.

 ### Benchmarks in the style of `ftools`